Certificate in Sustainable Investing and Finance

 - From green bonds to social bonds to SDG bonds

-The programme consists of 3 in-class blocks.
+The programme consists of 3 online live sessions.

 The first placed at the beginning of the programme, the second before the exam.
 In between the workshops, candidates study in self-paced mode, supported by webinars.